dionhaefner/FOWD/README.md

 # FOWD
-:ocean: A free ocean wave data processing framework, ready for your ML application.
+:ocean: A free ocean wave dataset and processing framework, ready for your ML application.

 ## Installation